 Ticket proceeds are reinvested in projects like the Drink Indiana Beer app, DrinkIN magazine, and the Indiana Craft Brewers Conference.
 Plus, paying breweries for beer and putting on a fun and safe beer festival featuring dozens of breweries and hundreds of beers isn't cheap.

 $3 of every ticket sold benefits our charity partner, the nonprofit Leukemia and Lymphoma Society of Indiana and Little Red Door Cancer Agency

 For more about the importance of choosing locally organized beer festivals, check out our series, "Why does 'local' matter when it comes to craft beer and beer fests?"

 How can I get a ticket?

-Want to win tickets?
+Want a chance to win tickets?
 Check out the #INBeerFest hashtag on Twitter and Instagram, and follow your favorite Indiana breweries on Facebook for chances to win.

 Are there any special events leading up to the festival?

 Local breweries often hold special events the week before Brewers of Indiana Guild festivals.